mingjiewong/htx-assessment/README.md

 terraform output -json
 ```

+10. To check if the set up is working, navigate to the custom domain (e.g., `https://htx.your-domain.com`) in a web browser.
+The message from Nginx should be displayed.

-10. [Optional] SSH into the EC2 instance via Bastion host.
+11. [Optional] SSH into the EC2 instance via Bastion host.
 ```bash
 # Copy the SSH key to the Bastion Host (same key used for the private EC2 instance and Bastion Host)
 scp -i ./path/to/key.pem ./path/to/key.pem ec2-user@ec2-XXX-XXX-XXX-XXX.aws-region.compute.amazonaws.com:/home/ec2-user/